GOST-UA/lora_device_lib/examples/mega_demo/readme.md

 MegaDemo
 ========

-MegaDemo is a project integrates LoraDeviceLib for purpose of demonstration.
+MegaDemo integrates LDL onto an ATMega328p.
+At the moment this doesn't do anything other than give an indication of memory useage.

 ~~~
 avr-size --format=avr --mcu=atmega328p mega_demo.elf